Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Scorpion Pose

-Scorpion Pose, or Vrischikasana in Sanskrit, is an advanced backbend that combines strength, flexibility, and balance.
+Scorpion Pose, or Vrischikasana in Sanskrit, is an backbend that combines strength, flexibility, and balance.
 This pose requires a strong core, open shoulders, and a deep backbend.
 It is an exhilarating pose that challenges both the body and mind.

 To practice Scorpion Pose, start in a forearm plank position with your elbows directly under your shoulders.
 Walk your feet towards your elbows, lifting one leg off the ground at a time.
 Once both legs are lifted, bend your knees and bring your feet towards your head.
 Press through your hands and lift your chest towards the sky, opening up your heart.
 Keep your gaze forward and engage your core to maintain balance.